 We ensure you access your home equity responsibly and sustainably to meet your long term retirement needs

-Each of our customer’s circumstances are unique.
-We want you to discuss your options openly with us, your family and your adviser to achieve the best outcome for you
+Your circumstances are unique.
+We want you to discuss your options openly with us, your family and your adviser to achieve your best possible outcome

 We offer the lowest comparable interest rate, transparent fees and no exit or other penalties

-We provide you with great flexibility in managing your Household Transfer.
-Make no interest payments, interest-only payments or repay your loan at any time
+We provide total flexibility – make no interest payments, interest-only payments or repay your loan at any time

 What is our process?

-Determine how much you may be able to borrow and explore your funding needs using our calculator
+Explore your retirement funding needs and determine how much you may be able to borrow using our calculator

 Meet with one of our retirement specialists to assess whether a Household Transfer might be right for you using our innovative software

-Complete an application, which includes all the relevant information and contracts in a single pack
+Complete your application, which includes all the relevant information and documentation in a single pack

 Use the proceeds of your Household Transfer and Live Well At Home